TeaRex-coder/ansible-playbooks/docker-pi-setup/README.md

 ## Pre-requisite Steps

 - Install Ubuntu 23.04 Arm on your Raspberry Pi (I am using a Pi 4b+)
-- Setup a satic ip
+- Setup a static ip
 - Copy your SSH key to the server

 ## Playbook usage